 - Induced medical abortion

 4. Repeated Use of Clomid

-Repeated use of clomid, especially when used for 3 cycles in a row, can block the stimulation of estrogen to thicken the endometrium.
+Repeated use of Clomid, especially when used for 3 cycles in a row, can block the stimulation of estrogen to thicken the endometrium.
 Clomid contains two isomers.
 Isomers are compounds that contain the same molecular formula, but different structural formulas.
 Isomers usually have different actions.
-When a woman discontinues use of Clomid, one of the isomers leaves the body in a week; the other one remains, acting as an antiestrogenic for up to six weeks.
+When a woman discontinues the use of Clomid, one of the isomers leaves the body in a week; the other one remains, acting as an antiestrogenic for up to six weeks.
 Repeated use of Clomid causes a buildup of this isomer resulting in a thin uterine lining.
 This action on estrogen levels can also prevent natural ovulation in future cycles, actually inhibiting conception.
 It is suggested to give the body a break from Clomid for at least 6 weeks to eliminate the remaining isomer from the body.

 5. Long-term Birth Control Use Containing Progestin

 Long-term use of oral contraceptives containing higher amounts of Progestin has been linked to thinning of the uterine lining and uterine atrophy.
 The longer a woman uses progestin, the increased chance for a weak and thin uterine lining.

 Natural Therapies to Build & Protect the Uterine Lining